Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-installation.md

         $ git clone git@github.com:PDAL/PDAL.git pdal

-2. Run CMake as above except use these parameters.
-On nonstandard systems, or other operating systems, the paths to some of the libraries may need to be modified.
+2. Run CMake as above, adding the additional options below to the command line.

-        $ cmake -G "Unix Makefiles" ../ -DBUILD_PLUGIN_PCL=ON -DPCL_DIR=/usr/share/pcl-1.7 -DBUILD_PLUGIN_P2G=ON -DBUILD_PLUGIN_PYTHON=ON -DLASZIP_INCLUDE_DIR=/usr/local/include
+        $ cmake -G "Unix Makefiles" ../ -DBUILD_PLUGIN_PCL=ON -DBUILD_PLUGIN_P2G=ON -DBUILD_PLUGIN_PYTHON=ON

+## Install lidar2dems
+lidar2dems is a pure python library, and is easily installed with the included setup.py script.